maximosipov/actant/readme.txt

 When method called without arguments, array of function arguments and default values is returned in vals, where the first element of array is '_' with the name of the analysis method as value.

+If argument name is preceeded with "ts_" - it is considered as an index in the table of timeseries and timeseries object is passed to the analysis function, in all other argument is passed as a string.

 3. Visualization
 ================